shoes for platform tennis

 When it comes to choosing a court shoe, specifically one designed to withstand the conditions of platform tennis, you must choose an outdoor court shoe.

 Asics for instance is a brand I love and their known for their toughness and durability.
 They incorporate an outsole technology called “AHAR”.
-It’s 50% more durable than their standard high abrasion rubber.
+It’s 50% more durable than their standard high-abrasion rubber outsole.

 Court Shoe Anatomy - A Durable Upper

 It’s important to get a shoe that offers a durable upper.
-The “upper” is the part of the court shoes that you slip your feet into.
+The “upper’ is the part of the court shoe that you slip your feed into.
 It’s the part that holds your foot on top of the midsole and outsole.

 Why?

-Well for starters, they tend to be super light weight, and far less durable.
-They breath better to avoid sweaty feet syndrome but a super lightweight mesh shoe that breathes better isn’t ideal for an outdoor racquet sport played in the winter months.
+Well for starters, they tend to be super lightweight, and far less durable.
+They breathe better to avoid sweaty feet syndrome but a super lightweight mesh shoe that breathes better isn’t ideal for an outdoor racquet sport played in the winter months.

 Instead, look for a more rugged, durable mesh material or leather...or a combination of the two.